Packaging machinery: Choosing packaging machinery

 In addition to purchasing equipment, leasing options are often attractive.

 Machinery must be compatible with the expected operating conditions.
 For example, cold temperature operations require special considerations.
 Some industries must perform periodic washdowns of all equipment.
 This high pressure chemical washing puts special demands on machinery and control systems.
 Condensation within closed portions of machinery can also be problematic.

 Machinery needs to keep control of the product being packaged.
 For example, powders need to be stable, liquids cannot slosh out, etc.

 Some manufacturers decide not to do their own packaging but to employ contract packagers to perform all or some operations.
 Capital, labor, and other costs are outsourced.

-According to industry sources, packaging machinery is available in several configurations depending on automation level and application.